 This is one extension I will recommend to those of you who have dozens of tabs open right now.
 Before further organizing your tabs, run Duplicate Tab Closer to get rid of any duplicate and empty tabs.
 The good news is, you won’t have to restart Firefox after installing this extension.
 Once installed, you’ll find a button in the addon toolbar, typically in the bottom right of the browser; the tooltip says “Close blank and duplicate tabs.”
 One click and they are all gone.

 Before you go ahead, disable this extension; hopefully, you won’t need it again.

 Native Firefox Features

 Every now and then, Firefox internalizes good extensions and offers them as native feature, one prominent example being the browser session manager.
 With the major release of Firefox 4 in 2010, two features relevant for managing tabs were introduced: List all tabs and Tab Groups.
-The former essentially replaces an extension known as Tabs Menu, while the latter can serve as a simplistic alternative for the more complex TabGroups Manager.
+The former essentially replaces an extension known as Tabs Menu [No Longer Available], while the latter can serve as a simplistic alternative for the more complex TabGroups Manager [No Longer Available].

 List All Tabs

 To see a list of all your open tabs, click the arrowhead to the left of your open tabs.
 Rather than vertically scrolling up and down a long row of narrow tabs, you can go through this vertical list and quickly find the tab you’re looking for.

 The Tabs Menu [No Longer Available] extension differs from this native feature in two ways.
 (1) It literally appears as a Tabs menu, meaning the main Menu Bar must be enabled, which in turn disables the orange Firefox button.
 Alternatively, you can click the [ALT] key to temporarily view the Menu Bar.
 (2) It offers a New Tab and Close Tab option and numeric keyboard shortcuts.